-The College of Nursing often employs graduate students as teaching associates (GTAs), research associates (GRAs), and administrative associates (GAAs).
+The College of Nursing often employs graduate students as teaching associates (GTAs) and research associates (GRAs).
 Graduate associate positions awarded at the 50 percent benefit require a commitment of approximately 20 hours per week.
 In addition to this commitment, master's students and pre-candidacy doctoral students must be enrolled for a minimum of eight credit hours in autumn and spring semesters and a minimum of four credit hours in summer semester.
 Post-candidacy doctoral students must be enrolled for a minimum of three credit hours each semester.
 Information on the graduate associate application process, eligibility, appointments, responsibilities, compensation and more can be found on the Graduate School website.

-Applications for these positions in the College of Nursing are closed.
+Applications for these positions in the College of Nursing are currently closed.

 There are limited GA positions available in the College of Nursing as these positions are dependent upon the needs of the college and budget restraints.
 Applicants are encouraged to seek opportunities outside the College of Nursing as well.
 Students who are awarded a GA position may not also hold a staff position or student worker position at Ohio State or the Wexner Medical Center.

 Ohio State Wexner Medical Center Student Employment Opportunities

 The OSUWMC offers career opportunities for students at a nationally ranked hospital system and the only academic medical center in central Ohio.
 For more information and the most current list of openings available to graduate and undergraduate students, visit their website.